 Note: At this time it was clear this was going to drag out for months.
-Until now spending on replacement of items had been limited, but the lengthening delays in getting things back were making some things now very urgent, and a lot of replacement equipment was purchased so Al, and Ed, could get their life back to as normal as possible.
+Until now spending on replacement of items had been limited, but the lengthening delays in getting things back were making some things now very urgent, and a lot of replacement equipment was purchased so Allyn and Ernest could get their life back to as normal as possible.
 However, that was severely restricted still, because a lot of critical data was still with the police.
-Thus Ed still wasn’t able to complete outstanding work projects or answer emails that were outstanding at the time of the search.
+Thus Ernest still wasn’t able to complete outstanding work projects or answer emails that were outstanding at the time of the search.

 11 January 2016

 Ernest wrote to the police and the court amending the list of items to be returned to those belonging to his son and the USB device he keeps his critical data back-up copies on.
 These would enable his son to return to a normal existence, and allow Ernest to complete most of his work projects.

 The matter returned to the local court.
 Again the police stated they had trouble with trained technicians to examine the items.
 In the written report to the court, of which Ernest was given a copy by the court, the police state that of the 36 items taken 19 were yet to be examined.
 They identified one item as having some material of concern to them.
 They also stated two items, the phones have been returned.
 They also stated the local technical officer needed four more weeks to complete his examination of the material, due to his other operational needs.